lathomas-222/lathomas-222.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a graduate student in the Geography Department at the University of Colorado Boulder.
-Check out some of my research:
+I'm a graduate student at the University of Colorado Boulder studying how human alteration has impacted floodplain carbon storage.
+Check out some of the research I've contributed to:

 <div id="map" style="height: 400px; margin: 2em 0;"></div>
 <link